 Watershed and Pollutant Loading Studies

-ERD has been at the forefront of watershed and pollutant loading studies for more than 20 years.
+ERD has been at the forefront of watershed and pollutant loading studies and methods for more than 30 years.
 During the early 1990s, ERD developed some of the initial spreadsheet-based pollutant loading models to estimate nonpoint source loadings from watersheds.
-ERD also has developed and maintained a database of event mean concentrations for runoff generated in a variety of land use categories throughout the State of Florida.
-During the late 1990s, ERD pioneered the use of a GIS-linked spreadsheet model for estimation of runoff volumes which combines land use categories with soil types to generate estimates of annual runoff volumes.
+ERD also has developed and maintained a database of runoff characteristics for a variety of land use categories throughout the State of Florida.
+During the late 1990s, ERD pioneered the use of a GIS-linked spreadsheet model for estimation of runoff volumes which intersects land use categories with soil types to generate estimates of annual runoff volumes.
 This methodology is used today in virtually every watershed loading model used for TMDL development.
 ERD has developed pollutant loading models for watersheds ranging in size from a few acres to more than 100,000 acres in size.
 ERD also pioneered algorithms for incorporating impacts from stormwater management systems and conveyance systems into pollutant loading estimates for watershed areas which are also commonly used in most current models.

 Restoration and Management

 Over the past 30 years, ERD has been involved in more than 100 lake restoration and water quality evaluations.
 All but two of these projects have been performed on lake or river systems within the State of Florida which has provided ERD with a unique understanding of physical, chemical and biological processes in Florida surface water systems.